 You don’t pay in full each month

-If you regularly pay your balance in full each month, making small payments throughout the month or moving purchases to a fee-based plan won’t make any sense.
+If you regularly pay your balance in full each month, making small payments throughout the month or moving eligible purchases to a fee-based plan won’t make any sense.
 As long as you pay in full each month, you probably won’t be paying interest anyway.

 You want to save money on interest

-Plan fees aren’t set in stone and will vary from person to person, but if those fees are smaller than the interest you would pay, you could save on borrowing costs.
+Plan fees aren’t set in stone and will vary from person to person, but if those fees are smaller than the regular interest you would pay, you could save on borrowing costs.
 For example, let’s say you spend $1,000 on a television and choose a nine-month plan with $111.12 monthly payments and a $8.84 monthly plan fee.
 In total, you’ll pay $79.56 in fees.

 If your purchase APR is 20.74% and you paid down the purchase over nine months, you’d pay $88.39 in interest.
 That’s not a huge difference, but it could be for larger purchases, and saving a little money is better than saving none at all.